-This work, funded by the US Air Force and the State of Ohio, helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing. the same technology is now being used in almost all manufacturing areas to ensure reliable bonding, coating, cleaning, and adhesion.
+This work, funded by the US Air Force and the State of Ohio, helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing.
+The same technology is now being used in almost all manufacturing areas to ensure reliable bonding, coating, cleaning, and adhesion.

-How Materials Scientists are Innovating new Materials to Enable new Products and Processes in Manufacturing
+How Materials Scientists are Innovating New Materials to Enable New Products and Processes in Manufacturing

 Materials science, at its core, is understanding the macroscopic behavior of materials based on their atomic and molecular structure.
 With this understanding comes the ability to design, control, and predict material properties.

 Materials scientists are looking at macroscopic phenomena out in the world, developing a fundamental understanding of these phenomena, and from there, seeking to improve some aspect, i.e., optical properties, sustainability, or high strength combined with low weight.

 Why does a car crumple a particular way in a collision?
 Why did the metal bend that way?
 How can we make a metal absorb more energy to protect the car's occupants better during a crash?
 Can we create a new aluminum alloy or a fiber-reinforced plastic to replace the steel that can absorb even more energy in a collision while also creating a lighter, more fuel-efficient vehicle?